 - (A) Approval.
 The towboats to be used in the World Championships shall be approved by the WBC.
 Inboard, inboard-outboard or outboard power can be used.
-This information shall be provided to the Chairman of the Barefoot Council of each Confederation not less than six months before the tournament. - (B) Event Boat Selection.
+This information shall be provided to the Chair of the World Barefoot Council, the Chair of each Confederation Barefoot Council and each Federation not less than six months before the tournament. - (B) Event Boat Selection.
 The towboats to be used for each event shall be decided by the LOC.
 If more than one type of towboat will be used, the information in 1804(A) shall include a list of the events scheduled for each towboat. - (C) Identical Boats.
 Identical towboats shall be used for all contestants in a division for each event.